tuyen-nnt/tuyen-nnt.github.io/_posts/data-warehouse.md

 	- Will lose any history

 - Type II:
-	- Add a row with the updated value, new ID.
+	- Add a row with the updated value, new ID to track.
 	- The history is retained
 	- Add new collumn as Start date and End date to track the time when new values are in effect.
+	- A Type II approach maintains historical reporting because all references to historical facts point to the old row within the dimension table.

 - Type III:
 	- Add collumn to dimensional table to track changes.
 Ex: Category => add PastCategory.
 	- If rerun a historical report, reference thhe PastCategory collumn => change code for historical reports (ex: if run_date < 09012023, apply old collumn)
 	- Should add a column to track the date when we change.